peilingjiang/blog-jpl/content/posts/f20/new-realities/ar-assets.md

 ![Question 1 Image](/new-realities/ar-assets/1.webp)

 For the second question, I played with two different scenarios: one smaller object ~~traveling~~ trying to travel through another one, and the collision of objects with curved surfaces.
-I recorded the simulation with different collision type settings of the objects - Box, Capsule, Sphere, while it seems none of them works perfectly for complex objects, as they don't treat the models as they originally are, but simplistic bounding geometries for assumably for better performance.
+I recorded the simulation with different collision type settings of the objects - Box, Capsule, Sphere, while it seems none of them works perfectly for complex objects, as they don't treat the models as they originally are, but simplistic bounding geometries assumably for better performance.

 ![Question 2 GIF](/new-realities/ar-assets/2.gif)
 ![Question 2 GIF](/new-realities/ar-assets/3.gif)